valtism/resume/README.md

 # Dan Wood's Resume

-Built with plain old HTML and CSS.
-Using TailwindCSS which is such a breath of fresh air 😊
+Built with plain HTML and CSS, using Tailwind 🍃.